souryacs/STAR_GLASS_STEAC_NJSt/README.md

 2) Dendropy 3.12.0 ( available on the link: https://pythonhosted.org/DendroPy/ )

-**** Note: there is a new release of Dendropy 4.0 but we have used 3.12.0 for the implementation.
-We did not upgrade the code for Dendropy 4.0 support, so any user having this new version of Dendropy might need to check the functionalities of this package and possibly upgrade / replace / edit few dendrop[y related functions.
-So, we recommend users to use the earlier version of Dendropy, to avoid any conflict.
+**** Note: there is a new release of Dendropy 4.1.0 but we have used 3.12.0 for the implementation.
+We did not upgrade the code for Dendropy 4.1.0 support, so user needs to use the older version of dendropy to use this code.
 Support for Dendropy 4 and corresponding update of code will be done in a future release.

 3) Numpy ( available on the link: http://www.numpy.org/ )